-- Novartis Institutes for BioMedical Research: In connection with our 2016 Novartis collaboration, we created and licensed to Novartis an undisclosed bispecific antibody candidate.
+- Novartis Institutes for BioMedical Research, Inc.: In connection with our 2016 Novartis collaboration, we created and licensed to Novartis an undisclosed bispecific antibody candidate.
 In December 2019, Novartis dosed the first patient in a Phase 1 study for this drug candidate. - Gilead Sciences, Inc.: In January 2020, we provided Gilead an exclusive license to our Cytotoxic Fc and Xtend Fc technologies for elipovimab (GS-9722), an anti-HIV antibody that Gilead has advanced in a Phase 1 study.
 In connection with the license, we provided Gilead with options to three additional antibodies directed to the same molecule target as elipovimab.
-In March 2020, Gilead exercised two of the remaining options and in April 2020, Gilead exercised the final option.
-We received an upfront payment of \$6.0 million in the first quarter of 2020 and option payments of \$7.5 million in April 2020 in connection with the agreement. - Vir Biotechnology, Inc.: In August 2019, we provided VirBio a non-exclusive license to use our Xtend Fc technology in developing and commercializing antibodies as potential treatments for patients with influenza A and hepatitis B virus infection.
+In the second quarter, Gilead exercised its three options to apply our Fc technologies to additional antibodies.
+We received an upfront payment of \$6.0 million in the first quarter of 2020 and option payments of \$7.5 million in the second quarter in connection with the agreement. - Vir Biotechnology, Inc.: In August 2019, we provided Vir a non-exclusive license to use our Xtend Fc technology in developing and commercializing antibodies as potential treatments for patients with influenza A and hepatitis B virus infection.
 VIR-2482 is being evaluated as a universal prophylactic for influenza A in an ongoing Phase 1/2 clinical study.
-In May 2020, VirBio initiated a Phase 1 clinical study for a second antibody, VIR-3434, which is being evaluated as a potential treatment for patients with hepatitis B virus infection.
+In May 2020, Vir initiated a Phase 1 clinical study for a second antibody, VIR-3434, which is being evaluated as a potential treatment for patients with hepatitis B virus infection.

-In March 2020, we entered into a second non-exclusive license with VirBio to use our Xtend technology to extend the half-life of VIR-7831 and VIR-7832, novel antibodies that VirBio is investigating as potential treatments for patients with COVID-19, the disease caused by the novel coronavirus SARS-CoV-2.
-VirBio plans to commence a Phase 2/3 clinical study for VIR-7831 within the coming months.
+In March 2020, we entered into a second non-exclusive license with Vir to use our Xtend technology to extend the half-life of VIR-7831 and VIR-7832, novel antibodies that Vir is investigating as potential treatments for patients with COVID-19, the disease caused by the novel coronavirus SARS-CoV-2 as well as prophylactic use against infection from the virus.
+Vir has commenced a Phase 3 clinical study of VIR-7831 for the early treatment of COVID-19 in patients who are at high risk of hospitalization.
+Vir plans to initiate a clinical study of VIR-7832 in the near future.